-There are two ADR schemes, Communications and Internet Services Adjudication Scheme (CISAS) and Ombudsman Services: Communications, and all service providers must belong to one of the schemes.
+There are two ADR schemes: the Communications and Internet Services Adjudication Scheme (CISAS) and Communications Ombudsman.
+All providers must belong to one of the schemes.

-If you find that you have been referred to a debt collection agency while in dispute with your provider, you should contact the agency and explain this to them.
+If you are referred to a debt collection agency while in dispute with your provider, contact the agency and explain this to them.